graveja0/health-care-markets/README.md

 And total insured: ![](figs/01_HHI_insurer-total_insured.png)

 # Physician-Level HHI

+Constructing physician-level HHI measures proves the most challenging because it is difficult to obtain patient-level data on where they obtain physician services.
+Thus, a geographic location method must be adopted, which will result in considerably more variation in HHI measures across different geographies (e.g., PCSAs vs. CZs vs. HRRs)

 The SK\&A data are the basis of the HHI measures for office-based physicians, as described in Richards et al. (2017).